Dialogue punctuation is an area of fiction writing that often baffles new and experienced authors alike.

 Here you will find simple explanations on how to punctuate and lay out your dialogue, plus the difference between direct dialogue, indirect dialogue and internal dialogue.

-Single and double quote marks (also known as quotation marks) vary from country to country and publishers usually have the final decision to fit their in-house styles.
-Generally, Australian and UK publishers prefer single quotes, whereas US publishers prefer double, though this can still vary.
-The main thing is to be consistent in your choice.
+Single and double quotes (quotation marks) vary from country to country and publishers usually have the final decision to fit their in-house styles.
+Up until now, Australian and UK publishers have preferred single quotes, whereas US publishers prefer double; however, Australian publishers are becoming more aware that single quote marks can provide difficulties for people who use screen readers, and there is a movement towards double quotes.
+Whichever you decide to use, the main thing is to be consistent in your choice.
 It’s easy enough to complete a Find/Replace in Word if you eventually decide to switch.
-I have used single quote marks in these examples, but you can use your own preference.
+I have used double quote marks in these examples, as this is now my in-house style.

 What goes inside dialogue quote marks?

 Only two things should be placed within dialogue quote marks: